Eduard20/affinitas/README.md

 # affinitas
 # Personality Test

+Step By Step Deployment

+1) git clone https://github.com/Eduard20/affinitas.git
+2) cd affinitas
+3) npm i
+4) npm start
+5) visit localhost:3000

+If you have no time to register use these credentials

 login: affinitas@gmail.com
 pass: affinitas

-Step By Step Deployment

-1) git clone https://github.com/Eduard20/affinitas.git
-2) npm i
-3) npm start

 If You want to run unit tests please follow instruction
 1) npm start